otfried/ipe-tools/poweripe/readme.md

 Libreoffice does not yet support SVG and shows the bitmap version instead.

-If you remove `--no-text` option, Poweripe will convert all minipage text objects contain only simple Latex markup into text objects that can be edited in the pptx file.
+If you remove the `--no-text` option, Poweripe will convert all minipage text objects that contain only simple Latex markup into text objects that can be edited in the pptx file.

-With the `--latex` option, Poweripe will also convert minipage text objects that contain Latex markup.
+With the `--latex` option, Poweripe will convert all minipage text objects.
 You will have to edit the resulting pptx file to make it useful.

 Since the `python-pptx` library does not yet support making slides that build up incrementally, Poweripe currently converts only the